-If your friend’s husband was having an affair, would you tell her?
-Of course you would!
+When your friend’s husband is cheating, do you tell her?
+Of course, you would!
 As true friends, our loyalty is to our girlfriends!
-After all, she should know and she shouldn’t hear it from someone else.
+After all, she should know and not hear it from someone else.
 Deciding whether or not to tell her isn’t hard, but telling her won’t be easy.

-Even if she suspects something is wrong, it’s not good news that you are sharing.
-There are so many factors to consider, I had to sort them into categories.
+Even if she suspects he is cheating, it’s not good news that you are sharing.
+There are so many factors to consider that I had to sort them into categories.
 There is a huge level of intimacy and vulnerability in this situation.
 Make sure that you handle yourself correctly and from the right perspective if you are faced with this scenario.

-You may consider whether or not to tell depending on the whether you know is fact or circumstantial.
-For example, if you saw her husband out to lunch with someone THAT is not proof of adultery.
+You may consider whether or not to say anything based on the information you have.
+For example, if you saw her husband out to lunch with someone, THAT is not proof of adultery.
 If you saw him in a hotel bar cozying up to another woman, that might be different.
 You will know.

 1) Let the person know that you want to talk to them personally, privately.